The-Code-Alchemist/Coding-Dojo/Guides on How-to/Maven.md

 ## `mvn install`
 Similar to the `mvn package` command, but copies it to your local Maven repository which could be a packaged archive .jar, .war, or .ear
 - This could be as follows under Windows `C:\Users\<UserName>\.m2\repository\`
-- The m2 directory is the default local repository for Maven, where it stores downloaded dependencies and built artifacts.q
+- The .m2 directory is the default local repository for Maven, where it stores downloaded dependencies and built artifacts.
 - This command is used to install the packaged artifact into the local Maven repository, making it available for other projects on the same machine.
 - It is typically used when you want to use the built artifact in another project without deploying it to a remote repository.
 - It runs the `mvn package` command first to ensure that the artifact is built and ready for installation.